stevana/scheduled-pipelines/README-unprocessed.md

 each stage is and what the average service time per input of that stage is.
 By doing so it calculate where to schedule the available workers.

-XXX: the caclulation
+The algorithm to allocate the available workers works as follows:

+1. Generate all possible configurations of allocating workers across the stages;
+2. Score each configuration using the formula: $\sum_{stage}\frac{queue length of stage * average service time for stage}{workers at stage + 1}$;
+3. Pick the configuration with the lowest score, i.e. the one where the total processing time is the lowest.

 The workers, typically one per available CPU/core, process a batch of inputs at the stage the scheduler instructs them to and then report back to the scheduler, and so the process repeats until the end of the stream of inputs.

-If we zoom in on the pipelne, we see that it consists of a source, N stages and a sink:
+If we zoom in on the pipeline, we see that it consists of a source, N stages and a sink:

 <img src="https://raw.githubusercontent.com/stevana/scheduled-pipelines/main/images/container-pipeline.png">